Virgile34/last/README.md

 The SIR Model application simulates the spread of a disease through a population using the Susceptible-Infectious-Recovered (SIR) model.
 Users can observe how the disease spreads over time.

 # Installation
-To install the necessary modules for the proper functioning of the application, run the following command in your terminal or command prompt: pip install -r requirements.txt
-#Usage
-To run the application, execute the following command in your terminal or command prompt at the root of the project: streamlit run app.py
-The application will automatically open in your default browser.
+To use the application, follow these steps:

+1. Install the necessary modules using `pip install -r requirements.txt`.

+2. Run the app by typing `streamlit run app.py` in your terminal.

+3. Once the app is running, you can create and modify shapes using the interface.
+Adjust the physical properties and observe how the shape responds over time.

+## Acknowledgements

+This application was created using the torchdiffeq library and Streamlit.

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details.
-#Authors: Virgile Bertrand, Malkiel Riveline
+##Authors: Virgile Bertrand, Malkiel Riveline